Post Traumatic Stress (PTSD)

 Many people say that they are literally haunted by the memories of traumatic experiences which disrupt their everyday activities.
 This condition affects family, friends and other loved ones.
-Living with someone who has been diagnosed with PTS can be stressful and anxiety provoking and can actually cause secondary PTS.
+Living with someone who has been diagnosed with PTSD can be stressful and anxiety provoking and can actually cause secondary PTSD.

-An estimated 7.8 percent of Americans experience PTS at some point in their lives.
+An estimated 7.8 percent of Americans experience PTSD at some point in their lives.
 Women (10.4%) are affected almost twice as much as men (5%).
-About 3.6 percent of U.S. adults aged 18 to 54 have PTS during the course of a given year.
+About 3.6 percent of U.S. adults aged 18 to 54 have PTSD during the course of a given year.

 War is also an important risk factor because it is proven that, about 30 percent of men and women who have spent time in war zones experience PTS.
 More than half of all male Vietnam veterans and almost half of all female Vietnam veterans have experienced PTS.